 3 Steps to improve closing process

 Today, computerized accounting systems, e.g. SAP will automatically record most of the business transactions into the general ledger accounts immediately after the software prepares the sales invoices, issues checks to creditors, processes receipts from customers, etc. The result is that we will not see journal entries for most of the business transactions.
-The exception however, is the Journal entries that need to be prepared in the closing period to adjust general ledger bookings usually during a very short period of time.
+The exception, however, is the Journal entries that need to be prepared for the closing period to adjust general ledger bookings usually during a very short period of time.

 The need for this arose out of the increasing complexity of business transactions and a desire for more accurate financial information.
 Selling on credit and projects that provide revenue streams over a long period of time affect the company’s financial condition at the point of the transaction.
-Therefore, it makes sense that such events should also be reflected on the financial statements during the same reporting period that these transactions occur.
+Therefore, it makes sense that such events should also be reflected in the financial statements during the same reporting period that these transactions occur.

 Accrual accounting is considered to be the standard accounting practice for most companies, with the exception of very small operations.
 This method provides a more accurate picture of the company’s current condition, but its relative complexity makes it more expensive to implement.

-The financial closing period is a very hectic time, especially in public companies.
+The financial closing period is a very hectic time, especially for public companies.
 There is a tight deadline for getting the numbers published and it looks like the window between the end of a fiscal period and publishing the results is getting smaller and smaller.
 And if the company has many subsidiaries and is a global company this adds an additional complexity factor.

 A manual journal entry that is recorded in a company’s general journal will typically consist of the following:

 – the amount(s) and account(s) that will be debited, cost center(s), profit center(s),

 – tax code, currency, the amount(s) and account(s) that will be credited,

 – a short description/memo, a reference such as a check number.